makuharistudio/data-visualisation-datasets/Support ticket updates/README.md

 ### Original Data Sources
-* See below for random generator and sample dataset used, followed by the complex Power Query code for the Power BI report, then by .
+* See below for the random generator and sample dataset used, followed by the Power BI report's M code, then by the Excel report's Power Query and DAX code.

 ## INSTRUCTIONS TO CREATE RANDOMISED DATASET